w3f/Grants-Program/README.md

 ### Other Grant Programs

-Below is list of other grant programs in the polkadot/substrate ecosystem:
+Below is a list of other grant programs in the polkadot/substrate ecosystem:

 - [Darwinia Grants Program](https://docs.darwinia.network/docs/en/dev-bounty#grant-program)
 - [Moonbeam Grants Program](https://moonbeam.network/community/grants/)